Status of G2HDM with right handed neutrino coupling in the light of $b\to c \tau\nu$ anomalies: Summary and outlook

-A charged Higgs boson arising from a generic two Higgs doublet model, has been shown to provide a satisfactory explanation for the observed $R_D-R_{D^\star}$ anomaly~\cite{Iguro:2022uzz,Blanke:2022pjy}, given that its mass remains below 400 GeV.
-In this context, LHC serves as a promising platform for exploring the presence of these light scalar resonances and investigating potential new physics footprints in $b\to c\tau\nu$ transitions.
-To search for these charged Higgs bosons, we have focused on two final states: $pp\to H^\pm\to\tau\nu$ and $pp\to bH^\pm\to b\tau\nu$, at a center-of-mass energy of $\sqrt{s}=14$ TeV, with an integrated luminosity of $3~ab^{-1}$.
+We further study the flavor anomalies in case of charged Higgs coupled to a right-handed neutrino in the context of G2HDM model.
+We perform a collider study with charged Higgs boson in order to explain the $b\to c\tau \nu$ anomalies in presence of right-handed scalar coupling, in the following two final states: $pp\to H^\pm\to\tau\nu$ and $pp\to bH^\pm\to b\tau\nu$, at a center of mass energy of $\sqrt{s}=14$ TeV, with an integrated luminosity of $3~ab^{-1}$.
 Our study involves a comprehensive collider analysis, wherein we optimize the selection cuts on various kinematic observables for a set of benchmark masses for the charged Higgs boson, specifically $m_{H^\pm} = [180,200,250,300,350,400]$ GeV.
 The $pp\to bH^\pm\to b\tau\nu$ final state, also referred to as the b-tag category, exhibits lower contamination from the dominant $W+$jets background.
 Consequently, the addition of systematic uncertainties has a lesser impact on this channel.
 This advantage can be attributed to the additional requirement of b-tagging in the $b\tau\nu$ final state, which aids in reducing background contributions.
+Next, we show that the allowed Yukawa plane, $|\tilde{y}_{bc}|-|\tilde{y}_{\tau\nu}|$, is heavily constrained with recent experimental measurements.
+The upper limits obtained for $\sigma(pp\to bH^\pm\to b\tau\nu)$ impose a more stringent constraint on the Yukawa plane compared to the upper limits on $\sigma(pp\to H^\pm\to \tau\nu)$ from b-veto category.
+Additionally, we explore the accessible regions for the model in these flavor observable planes.
+From our analysis, we observe that the accessible values of the flavor observables in G2HDM model lie within the $2\sigma$ region of the experimental measurement.
+Further, HL-LHC has the potential to exclude these currently allowed regions.